rischanlab/visualization_recommendation_systems/README.md

 Data visualization is one of the most important thing in data analysis process.
 Generally, people trying to plot the data in the form of visualizations to get the insight.

-Several commercial tools have been proposed that focus on data visualization, those tools trying to make people easier to generate data visualizations, such as Microsoft Power BI, Tableau Software, Qlik.
-Even, those tools can help user much, however, those tools are lack of automations.
+Several commercial data visualization tools have been proposed.
+Those tools are trying to make people easier to generate data visualizations, those tools such as Microsoft Power BI, Tableau Software, Qlik.
+Even, those tools can help user much, however, they are lack of automations.

 In order to address that limitation, several research woks proposed visualization recommendation systems (i.e., VizRec).
 The goal of VizRec is to automatically recommend top-k most important data visualizations (i.e., insight) from the dataset.
 Hence, people do not need to doing manual tasks such as selecting and combining attributes one by one to generate visualizations and choosing the important visualizations.

-The several research works which I mentioned above as follows:
+The example of several research works which focus on VizRec which I mentioned above as follows:

 1. SeeDB:  Efficient Data-Driven Visualization Recommendations to Support Visual Analytics. [paper]( http://www.vldb.org/pvldb/vol8/p2182-vartak.pdf ) .
 2. DiVE: Diversifying View Recommendation for Visual Data Exploration. [paper]( https://dl.acm.org/citation.cfm?id=3271744 ) or [paper](http://ielab.io/publications/mafrur-2018-DiVE) .
 This is my work.
 I am still extending this work and this work also part of my thesis.
 Hence, I will publish the code after I finishing my degree.